 Killer whales are some of the most beautiful creatures ever to grace the sea.
 Orcas, to use their more traditional name, are visually striking and always easy to spot thanks to their enormous size!

 But how much do you actually know about these magnificent marine mammals?
-Let’s take a closer look with 14 fun facts about killer whales, uncovering some secrets and titbits along the way.
+Let’s take a closer look with some fun facts about killer whales, uncovering some secrets and titbits along the way.

 Orcas are called killer whales as they tend to be fantastic hunters.
 It’s a common misconception that they will attack humans on purpose.
 That’s thanks to the ‘killer whale’ label being taken far too literally in many cases!